unbxd/search-JS-library/docs/configurations/ProductViewConfig.md

 1. `selectedViewType` - Its value might either be "GRID" or "LIST."
 2. `productViewType` - it is productview object that contains information like the selectedViewTypeClass and viewTypeClass.

-**Expected return value**: a string of HTML that will be used to render the productview; on the webpage
+**Expected return value**: a string of HTML that will be used to render the productview on the webpage

 ### Default Value